melowntech/workshop/tutorials/backend/vtsbackend.rst

 You may examine the available reference frames at ``/opt/vts/etc/registry/referenceFrames.json``.

-Mapproxy resourcs are defined by ``/etc/vts/mapproxy/resources.json``.
+Mapproxy resources are defined in ``/etc/vts/mapproxy/resources.json``.

 VTS Backend creates a storage for every reference frame in registry during installation.
 The storage directories are located at ``/var/vts/store/stage.<referenceFrame>``. *Stage* is merely a traditional name for VTS storage.
 They are not intended for direct manipulation, use a utility called `vts` (part of VTS tools) instead.